nlesc-nano/ceiba/paper/paper.md

 Using  the *Ceiba-CLI* command line user can interact with the web service, they can for instance download available data, upload data, request metadata, etc.

+A typical use case for the *Ceiba* web service is a large number of simulations that are performed as independent jobs.
+For instance, a job can be a single molecular simulation under some specific conditions.
+We would like to make all these jobs available to users, in such a way that they can run one or more jobs at a time but avoiding that the same job is run by more than one user.
+Oonce the simulation is done, a user can send the results to the web service or ask for already available results.
+We also want to be able to call the web service from our local computer, specialized infrastructure or wherever we want to perform the computation, without worrying about where the service is running.
-The *Ceiba web service* installation and deployment is intendent to be perform at a local/national infrastucture.
+Finally, the *Ceiba web service* installation and deployment is intendent to be perform at a local/national or cloud computing infrascture.
-While the *Ceiba-CLI* can be easily install on personal computers, workstations or the supercomputer infrasctuctures where the simulations are performed.

-Ceiba is implemented in Python using the Tartiflete GraphQL [@graphql;@tartiflette] server.
+*Ceiba* is implemented in Python using the Tartiflete GraphQL [@graphql;@tartiflette] server.

 # Statement of need
 Scientific simulations generate large volume of data that needs to be stored and processed